davidsusu/tree-printer/README.md

 ## ASCII vs Unicode mode

-Built-in objects that prints lines or borders have a built-in set of characters both for ASCII and Unicode mode.
+Built-in objects that print lines or borders have a built-in set of charactersboth for ASCII and Unicode mode.
 Unicode mode is the default, by default.
 Affected classes have a constructor (and builder) parameter `useUnicode`.
 You can globally turn off (and on) the unicode mode with `UnicodeMode.setUnicodeAsDefault()`.

 The first example with ASCII rendering: